 • Assessments are designed to measure understanding, application, and practical readiness.

-At the end of the program, students complete semester examinations and submit a real world Islamic finance project under faculty supervision.
+Students complete semester examinations and submit a real world Islamic finance project under faculty supervision.
 Final results are based on assignments, exams, and project performance.
-Students who successfully complete all requirements receive the MBA in Islamic Banking and Finance along with the academic transcript and embedded certifications earned during the pathway.
+Students who successfully complete all requirements receive the MBA in Islamic Banking and Finance along with the academic transcript.
+Embedded certifications are awarded as students complete the relevant courses and semester requirements.

 • Semester-I Outcomes

 After successful completion of Semester I, students earn the Certified Islamic Banker (CIB), and Certified Islamic Finance Expert (CIFE).
-These awards strengthen early professional credibility while the MBA continues.
+These awards strengthen early professional credibility while the Islamic finance degree continues.

 • Semester-II Outcomes